ALGOL 68: Program representation

 All implementations must recognize at least POINT, UPPER and RES inside PRAGMAT sections.
-Of these, POINT and UPPER stropping are quite common, while RES stropping is a contradiction to the specification (as there are no reserved words).
-QUOTE (single apostrophe quoting) was the original recommendation, while matched apostrophe quoting, common in ALGOL 60, is not used much in ALGOL 68.
+Of these, POINT and UPPER stropping are quite common.
+QUOTE (single apostrophe quoting) was the original recommendation.

+It may seem that RES stropping is a contradiction to the specification, as there are no reserved words in Algol 68.
+This is not so.
+In RES stropping the representation of the bold word (or keyword) begin is begin, and the representation of the identifier begin is begin_.
+Note that the underscore character is just a representation artifact and not part of the represented identifier.
+In contrast, in non-stropped languages with reserved words, like for example C, it is not possible to represent an identifier if, since the representation if_ represents the identifier if_, not if.

 The following characters were recommended for portability, and termed "worthy characters" in the Report on the Standard Hardware Representation of Algol 68 :